Updated January 17, 2023

 This quick guide will show you how to reduce the risk of driveway and property damage caused by roll-off containers or heavy trucks, as well as how to handle the rare situations where damage does occur.

-Some dumpster rental companies will do this for you, but not all, so always ask.
+Most dumpster rental companies will do this for you, but not all, so always ask before you hire.

 Using plywood beneath the steel feet or wheels of the dumpster provides a cushion between the dumpster and the driveway, preventing driveway scratches and cracks.

-Abide by the dumpster rental provider’s recommendations of how high to fill the dumpster based on the type of debris.
+Abide by the dumpster rental provider’s regulation of how high to fill the dumpster based on the type of debris.

 This is critical when loading heavy debris, such as concrete, dirt, brick, or roofing shingles.

-Exceeding the fill-height recommendation can quickly add thousands of pounds of weight, which puts a strain on your driveway.
+Exceeding the fill-height recommendation or weight limit can quickly add thousands of pounds of weight, which puts a strain on your driveway.

-Picking up the dumpster is also a process that can cause damage if the dumpster is exceedingly overweight.
+The dumpster truck picking up the dumpster is also a process that can cause damage if the dumpster is far past its weight limit.

 If it is allowed, it’s likely you would need to obtain a dumpster permit since the container would be placed in the public right-of-way.

-Ask your dumpster provider if this is an option.
+Ask your dumpster provider if this is an option if you're worried about driveway damage.

 Common roll-off dumpsters feature steel wheels and feet, but trailer dumpsters have driveway-friendly rubber tires rather than steel.

-Just remember to place wood under the tongue of the trailer at the point of contact with the ground.
+Just remember to place wood under the tongue of the trailer at the point of contact with the ground as shown above.

 Ideally, you chose a rental company that is properly licensed and that carries insurance to cover situations like property damage.